This post was most recently updated on May 4th, 2020

 This post contains affiliate links, this means at no extra cost to you, we make a commission from sales.
 Please read our Disclosure Statement

-1. Raised beds
+1. Raised beds or containers

 Not only do raised beds look nicer in your backyard, they also have many benefits when growing your own food.